 If the Definitive Map and Statement does not answer your query you can make a request for a more detailed plan or for more information.
 You should make these requests in writing.
 Queries from property search companies and solicitors incur an automatic charge, as do plans for individuals.

 If your query relates to whether a public right of way is recorded, then viewing the online Explore Somerset mapping will help clarify this.
-While this is not the legal record and is not 100% accurate, it gives a very good idea of where the public rights of way are, and a copy of the Statement for each path can be viewed online.
+While this is not the legal record and is not 100% accurate, it gives a very good idea of where the public rights of way are.
+A copy of the Statement for each path can also be viewed online.